-London makes a great destination for fans of the festive season, as the busy city is teeming with Christmas activities and attractions.
+London makes a great destination for fans of the festive season as the busy city is teeming with Christmas and New Year’s activities and attractions.
 If you are a fan of the holidays, read on for a look at some London's best spots to get you in the holiday spirit.

 There are lots of activities at Hyde Park's Winter Wonderland, too.
 The whole family will enjoy watching the fun packed Zippo’s Christmas Circus of jugglers, aerialists and clowns, or the daredevil antics at the Circus Berserk show.
 Young children will love the special festive rides and activities in Santa Land, and a trip to Santa's grotto.
 Santa’s elves have been busy making the dazzling Magical Ice Kingdom with over 200 tonnes of ice and snow.
 Find your way through ice carvings like a medieval village, ice trolls and knights in a giant forest, and an incredible ice castle.

 Take a break with some food and drink in Hyde Park's Winter Wonderland at the famous Bavarian village with its festive great hall, enjoy mulled wine around a fire pit, cosy up in the Nordic bar, or warm yourselves by a log fire in the House of St Nicholas.

 Within easy walking distance of Hyde Park is London’s most famous shop, Harrods, which always celebrates Christmas in style.
 Admire the spectacular Christmas window displays at Harrods, which are this year inspired by the golden age of steam trains and feature thousands of twinkling lights and lavish sets of designer fashion.
 Inside the illustrious store, you can see stunning Christmas decorations while you browse for extra special presents.
 The store also sells festive food, including luxury Christmas hampers, and beautiful festive decorations.
-There are lots of restaurants inside Harrods which offer food and drink, including a special Disney café which will especially appeal to younger visitors.
+There are lots of restaurants inside as well which offer food and drink, including a special Disney café which appeals to younger visitors.
 You can also book a place for your child to meet Santa and get a special gift at the popular Harrods Christmas Grotto.

 Walking in a Winter Wonderland